Testing Integration Routes as Software Design

 Why this approach pays off

-• Faster feedback: failures surface while coding, not after deployment.
+• Faster feedback: route failures surface while coding, not during deployment or manual QA.

 • Lower coupling: tests are not blocked by infrastructure availability.